opengeospatial/ogcapi-environmental-data-retrieval/candidate-standard/README.md

 1. Share the same Geo-Temporal dimension units of measurement.
 2. Can all be re-gridded or interpolated to any of the output CRS values advertised by the `Collection`
-3. Can all be transformed into the outputFormats advertised by the `Collecton`
+3. Can all be transformed into the outputFormats advertised by the `Collection`